carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 > ## Twarc Commands in JupyterLab
 >
+> We can run Twarc from the terminal window in JupyterLab, or we can send
+> commands from a Jupyter Notebook.
+>
-> Twarc tools are ran as bash commands.
-Since we will be using JupyterLab to run bash commands, we need to add an exclamation point (!) beforehand.
+> Let's use JupyterLab to run bash commands.
+To do so we need to add an
-> For example: if a Twarc command is `twarc2 search`, then the line to run the twarc command in JupyterLab is:
+> exclamation point (!) at the beginning of the notebook cell.
+For example: if a Twarc command is
+> `twarc2 search`, then the line to run the twarc command in JupyterLab
+> is:
 >
 > ~~~
 > !twarc2 search